Pickup and Drop-off Locations

 Why recycle used oil?

-Used oil is a hazardous waste that should never be put in the garbage or dumped in the storm drains or ground.
+Used oil is a hazardous waste that should never be put in the garbage or dumped in the storm drains or on the ground.
 Even just a ¼-gallon of motor oil can contaminate 250,000 gallons of water.

 Steps to changing your motor oil for recycling